Jade (1995 film): Production

 Warren Beatty was the first choice to play the role of David Corelli, but turned it down.
 After his sudden departure from NYPD Blue, David Caruso was hoping to break through with a film career and accepted the role.
 The part of Matt Gavin was offered to Kenneth Branagh, before Chazz Palminteri was eventually cast.
 Julia Roberts and Sharon Stone were considered to play Katrina Gavin, but both rejected it.
 Linda Fiorentino was then asked, but she originally turned it down because she did not want to play a prostitute, but changed her mind once her character was changed through rewrites.

 According to Joe Eszterhas' autobiography, Hollywood Animal, William Friedkin changed the script so much that Eszterhas threatened to remove his name from the credits.
 He claimed Paramount settled by giving him a "blind script deal" worth $2–4 million.

 In an interview in Linda Ruth Williams' book The Erotic Thriller in Contemporary Cinema, Friedkin admitted that he had virtually rewritten the script.
 Friedkin also said that Jade was the favorite of all the films he had made.
 He later wrote the movie had "a terrific cast.
 A wonderful script.
 Great locations.
 How could it miss?"

+In a 2024 live stream, Adam Savage revealed one of the props from the film had appeared in the background of the second season of Mythbuster.
+His cohost, Jamie Hyneman, worked with the special effects leader, Chris Walas, and kept the prop as he thought it would be funny to keep in the back.
+The prop was of a naked male character sliced and cut up so the crew covered his groin area and put a t shirt on to make it tv ready.
+Savage also revealed he is friends with the woman, Carol Bauman, who transported the prop from Northern California to Beverly Hills, where the scene was being shot.
+Due to its size, she transported it in a flatbed truck but wasn't covered so when she arrived in Beverly Hills, she had police following her in helicopters.